Efficient Tomography of Non-Interacting Fermion States: Learning Algorithm

 \section{Learning Algorithm}

-In this section, we present our learning algorithm, which is given copies of an unknown non-interacting fermion state, and outputs an $m \times m$ matrix $\hat{K}$ such that the corresponding distribution $\calD_{\hat{K}}$ is close to the original $\calD_K$ in total variation distance. \ The algorithm has two phases: first we learn the diagonal entries of $K$ with standard basis measurements, then we learn the off-diagonal entries by measuring the unknown state in $O(m)$ different bases.
+In this section, we present our learning algorithm, which is given copies of an unknown non-interacting fermion state, and outputs an $m \times n$ matrix $\hat{A}$ such that the corresponding state $\ket{\hat{\Psi}} = \sum_{S} \det(\hat{A}_S) \ket{S}$ is close to the original in trace distance. \ The algorithm has three phases: first, we learn the diagonal entries of the kernel matrix $K$ with standard basis measurements, then we learn the off-diagonal entries by measuring the unknown state in $O(m)$ different bases. \ Finally, we decompose the reconstructed kernel matrix into the $m \times n$ output matrix $\hat{A}$.

-\begin{myalgorithm}[label={learning-algorithm}]{Efficient learning of non-interacting fermion distributions} \textbf{Input:} Black-box access to copies of $\ket{\Psi}$ (the input state), $\gamma \in (0,1)$ (accuracy parameter), and $\delta \in (0,1)$ (confidence parameter).
+\begin{myalgorithm}[label={learning-algorithm}]{Efficient tomography of non-interacting fermion states} \textbf{Input:} Black-box access to copies of $\ket{\Psi}$ (the input state), $\gamma \in (0,1)$ (accuracy parameter), and $\delta \in (0,1)$ (confidence parameter).

-\textbf{Output:} an $m \times m$ matrix $\hat{K} \in \C^{m \times m}.$ \begin{enumerate}[leftmargin=*,label={\arabic*:}] \item Measure $O(\log(1/\delta)/\gamma^2)$ copies of $\ket{\Psi}$ in the standard basis and estimate the one-mode correlations for all $m$ modes. \ Set $\hat{k}_{ii}$ to the empirical estimate that mode $i$ is occupied. \item Choose $O(m)$ different perfect matchings among the $m$ modes, which together cover all possible $(i,j)$ pairs. \item \textbf{for each} perfect matching \textbf{do} \item $\quad$ Apply the beamsplitter
+\textbf{Output:} an $m \times n$ matrix $\hat{A} \in \C^{m \times n}.$ \begin{enumerate}[leftmargin=*,label={\arabic*:}] \item Measure $O(\log(1/\delta)/\gamma^2)$ copies of $\ket{\Psi}$ in the standard basis and estimate the one-mode correlations for all $m$ modes. \ Set $\hat{k}_{ii}$ to the empirical estimate that mode $i$ is occupied. \item Choose $O(m)$ different perfect matchings among the $m$ modes, which together cover all possible $(i,j)$ pairs. \item \textbf{for each} perfect matching \textbf{do} \item $\quad$ Apply the beamsplitter

 to each pair of modes in the perfect matching and measure in the standard basis. \ Repeat this $O(\log(1/\delta)/\gamma^2)$ times, and use the measurement data to estimate the one-mode correlations. \item $\quad$ Repeat the previous step with the beamsplitter